EG-easy/mwb2sqlz/README.md

 2. Build docker image with the command `make build`
 3. Convert with the command `sh scripts/convert.sh files/input/filenamehere.mwb` or `"./scripts/convert.bat" files/input/filenamehere.mwb` in windows

-Now you can get migration files in `files/output`.
+Now you can get model files in `files/output`.